For urgent consular assistance call

 To protect yourself from illness:

-Get urgent medical help if you have a fever or diarrhoea or you suspect food poisoning.
+Get medical advice if you have a fever or diarrhoea.

 More information

-Facilities are good in Managua, but are very limited in smaller towns and rural areas.
+Facilities are good in Managua but are very limited in smaller towns and rural areas.

 If you become seriously ill or injured, you may need evacuation to another country.
 This can be very expensive.